openedx/axim-engineering/.github/ISSUE_TEMPLATE/github-request---onboarding.md

 ---
 name: 'GitHub Request - Onboarding'
-about: Add new user(s) to the openedx GitHub organization with appropriate access.
+about: Add new user(s) to the openedx GitHub organization with appropriate. access.
 title: ''
 labels: github-request